alimid/Delay-SDE-net/README.md

 Eggen, Mari Dahl, and Alise Danielle Midtfjord.
 "Delay-SDE-net: A deep learning approach for time series modelling with memory and uncertainty estimates." arXiv preprint arXiv:2303.08587 (2023).

-Kong, L., Sun, J. & Zhang, C..
-(2020).
-SDE-Net: Equipping Deep Neural Networks with Uncertainty Estimates.
-Proceedings of the 37th International Conference on Machine Learning, in Proceedings of Machine Learning Research.
+Kong, L., Sun, J. & Zhang, C. "SDE-Net: Equipping Deep Neural Networks with Uncertainty Estimates."
+Proceedings of the 37th International Conference on Machine Learning, in Proceedings of Machine Learning Research (2020).